 Keep your body parts in the correct position.
 Keep your feet flat on the floor throughout most types of transfers.
 As you move across the board, stop as needed and reposition your legs and feet.
 Do this one leg at a time, keeping each foot aligned with the knee.
-To avoid stress on the wrist or overstretching your hand while moving, try making your hands into fists.
+To prevent stress on the wrist or overstretching your hand while moving, try making your hands into fists.
 Support your body weight on the flat surface between the knuckles.
 When transferring, never put your hands or fingers under the board.

 Wear any orthopedic devices you have while transferring.
 And always wear sturdy shoes when possible.

 If you have decreased strength or sensation in your upper body, work with a caregiver to help you transfer.
 As you grow more comfortable using a transfer board, you may learn to transfer without a caregiver.
 At this point, you may use special transfer board equipment that can help you transfer by yourself.

 One common transfer is from a bed to a wheelchair.
-Follow these steps to perform this movement safely using a transfer board.
+Follow these steps to do this movement safely using a transfer board.
 You may have a caregiver or two helping you.
 They will be trained in providing the amount of support you need:

 Sit on the side of the bed.
 Your legs should hang over the edge with your feet flat on the floor.

 The wheelchair should be positioned as close to the bed as possible.
-It should be placed at about a 30° angle to the bed as directed by your physical or occupational therapist or physiatrist.
+It should be placed at an angle to the bed as directed by your physical or occupational therapist or physiatrist.